pratikkumar101/capstone-project/README.md

 **Contributor1: Pratik Kumar**

-This project is for the **AutoMob-Mechanic** website, an online platform for learning about the company and accessing services.
-Key contributions:

 1. **Home Page (home.html)**:
    - Displayed company info and added an **Explore More** button that redirects to **services.html** using JavaScript.